tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

   ![Explained variance](Images/explained-variance.png)

 Explain to students that in this demo, after using the attribute `explained_variance_ratio_`, they can see that the first principal component contains `72.77%` of the variance and the second principal component contains `23.03%` of the variance.
-Both components contain `95.80%` of the information.
+Both components together contain `95.80%` of the information.

 * The Elbow Curve is generated using the principal components data, you can see that the resulting best value for `k` is `3`.
-Despite some accuracy is lost due to dimensionality reduction, the results are good enough.
+Despite some accuracy loss due to dimensionality reduction, the results are still good enough.

   ![PCA Elbow Curve](Images/pca-elbow-curve.png)